Skip to content

 SDF allows manipulating the message value in a dataframe-like fashion using various operations.

-After initializing, we continue re-assigning to the same sdf variable as we add operations.
+After initializing with either a Topic or Source, we continue reassigning to the same sdf variable as we add operations.

 Tokenizing Text